How to Find the Best Meal Replacement Shakes Without Vitamin K

 - Certain Surgeries: Following surgeries (like heart valve replacement) where blood clot prevention is critical, doctors might recommend a low-vitamin K diet to stabilize clotting risk.

-Note that while a low vitamin K diet can be medically necessary, a vitamin K as a deficiency can lead to health issues like weak bones.
+Note that while a low vitamin K diet can be medically necessary, a vitamin K deficiency can lead to health issues like weak bones.

 So if you are managing your vitamin K intake for a medical condition, consult your healthcare provider before making significant changes to your diet.